About Sojourner House

 - We believe that everyone has a right to live and work in an environment free from abuse of any sort.
 In keeping with this conviction, we strive to operate a mutually supportive and non-exploitive workplace.

-- We believe that domestic violence is rooted in a social attitude that violence is acceptable, a culture that devalues women, and a society structured by exploitation.
+- We believe that domestic and sexual violence are rooted in a social attitude that violence is acceptable, a culture that devalues women, and a society structured by exploitation.

 - In the conviction that individual empowerment and social change go hand-in-hand, we work toward both.
 By embracing the concept of self-empowerment, we encourage all clients to realize their potential to control their own lives.